gmail storagestorage cleanupgmail filters

 Filter 2: Clear Out Promotional Email Bloat

-Why it works: Marketing emails with embedded images can be 2-5MB each.
-Multiply that by daily emails from dozens of retailers, and you're looking at gigabytes of storage.
+Why it works: Marketing emails packed with images can run 2-5MB each.
+Multiply that by daily blasts from dozens of retailers and you've got gigabytes sitting there.

-Advanced variation: category:promotions has:attachment to target promotional emails with especially large attachments.
+Advanced variation: category:promotions has:attachment to target promo emails with especially heavy attachments.

 What you'll recover:

-• Daily deal newsletters with high-res product images
+• Daily deal newsletters with high-res product shots

 • Fashion retailer emails with lookbook images